 There’s a famous 1951 Disney short called ‘Lambert the Sheepish Lion’.
 It’s a story that follows a mix up by a stork delivering baby lambs, who mistakenly delivers the young lion named ‘Lambert’.
 Lambert grows up amongst sheep, where he is completely useless.

 Unable to bleat or headbutt, he’s miserable.
 For as long as he tries to be something he’s not, it’s no good.
 As you’d guess, Lambert eventually discovers what he is good for and is celebrated.
 (I figure we’re past spoiler alerts for this one.)
 Prior to that discovery, Lambert was teased and mocked by the lambs who didn’t understand him.

 The moral of the story is that trying to make a lion bleat doesn’t work.
 Where there is a mismatch between tasks, and the nature of the people performing those tasks, you start creating a range of less obvious problems.

 In this article, we’ll be covering the importance of understanding the human resources within a team (including yourself).
-Knowing a team’s strengths, capabilities, weaknesses, flaws, are all critical in system design.
+In system design it is critical to know a team’s strengths, capabilities, weaknesses, and flaws.

 In this article I’ll be covering: